 The surname McGonigal was first found in County Donegal (Irish: Dún na nGall), northwest Ireland in the province of Ulster, sometimes referred to as County Tyrconnel, where they held a family seat from ancient times.

-Important Dates for the McGonigal family
+Early History of the McGonigal family

 This web page shows only a small excerpt of our McGonigal research.
 Another 83 words (6 lines of text) are included under the topic Early McGonigal History in all our PDF Extended History products and printed products wherever possible.